Infravise/kube-custodian/README.md

 ![Test Coverage](https://gitlab.com/infravise/foundation/tooling/kube-custodian/badges/main/coverage.svg)
 ![Releases](https://gitlab.com/infravise/foundation/tooling/kube-custodian/-/badges/release.svg)

-kube-custodian is an open-source Go application capable of cleaning epheneral resources on kubernetes through the use of labels in near real-time.
+kube-custodian is an open-source Go application capable of cleaning ephemeral resources on kubernetes through the use of labels in near real-time.
 In addition to this, kube-custodian is capable of automatically removing dangling/orphaned workloads that get left behind and tend to hog resources, preventing future workloads from being scheduled.

 ## Core Features